VUEngine/VBDE/readme.txt

 longer necessary.)

 VBDE comes with a current portable version of Notepad++ that has been slightly modified to have a button bar on top.
+With these, you can quickly compile the current project, start it in an emulator, et cetera.

+These buttons simply trigger a bunch of batch file, which you can just as well start from the command line or any other editor of choice.
+See editors/npp.6.5.bin.minimalist/shortcuts.xml for how to call these.

 +--------------------------------------------------------------------+